1cbyc/password-generator-v4/README.md

 # passwrod-generator-v4

-the thing is, this project was first built with c# by me 3 years ago. i intend to
+the thing is, this project was first built with c# by me 3 years ago. i intend to modify it solely in C, since i